 Grubhub was one of the first brands to take advantage of the brand takeover ads, ensuring that their brand was seen by millions of users:

-If the brand takeover ad sounds too rich for your blood, you could try native video ads instead.
-These will appear between user-generated content and can be anywhere between 9 - 15 seconds long.
+If the brand takeover ad is out of your budget, you can try in-feed ads.
+These are native video ads that appear between user-generated content and can be anywhere between 9 - 15 seconds long.
+At $10 per impression (minimum 600 impressions prepaid), this is a more budget-friendly option.

 The only downside to these ads is that users are allowed to skip them.
-However, creating engaging adverts that your audience will want to see may ensure the ads are viewed in their entirety
+However, this only encourages your brand to create engaging adverts that your audience will want to see!

 Just like Snapchat, TikTok allows brands to create their very own face filters and lenses.
 These are live for 10 days and permit users to add them to their own content.
 An impressive 64% of users have used face filters before, as they are a creative way to mix up their videos.